openaps/docs/docs/docs/walkthrough/phase-4/pebble-ifttt-integration.md

 5. Since you have IFTTT / Maker requests working, you can get it to work with anything that supports IFTTT, including Alexa.
   ![Maker Request](../../Images/alexa_maker.png)
   * Alexa requests do not need underscores, FYI.

+Note: You should check to see if you have the recipe set up correctly.
+You can test on the Maker Channel by looking under How To Trigger Events.
+If correctly setup, you should see a new temp target event on your Nightscout site after IFTTT says it successfully triggered.

+You can also add the DoButton app as a short cut on your Pebble.
+If you don’t have shortcuts already, press and hold either the up or down button and follow the prompts.
+If you have both shortcuts programmed and want to change one, go to menu > settings> quick launch and follow prompts.

 #Big thanks
 To Jason Calabrese for coming up with this method and sharing it!